Dwight Marcus: Arts

-In 1987, Dwight wrote and directed a 16 mm poetry film If You Smoke, Thank You, which won the 19th Annual Poetry Film Festival held in Fort Mason, San Francisco.
+In 1987, Dwight wrote and directed a 16mm poetry film If You Smoke, Thank You, which won the 19th Annual Poetry Film Festival held in Fort Mason, San Francisco.
 In 1999 Marcus released "News From the West," by Dwight Marcus and the Chamber of Poets, a long-form music video that blended music, poetry, experimental film with 5.1 surround sound.
 News from the West is currently housed in the UC Berkeley Moffitt Library.

+In 2020.
+Marcus began producing, mixing and engineering music under the name of Ika, released by Ika Haus.
+The flagship project of this latest period is music by Ana Mirabilis and Abigail Cartright.
+The music video Turquoise Water won the Music & Film category of the 2023 Madrid International Film Festival.

+Throughout his career, Marcus has produced, directed and composed for numerous award-winning industrial and advertising projects for Fortune 500 companies, including Corning, Bausch & Lomb, Xerox, Eastman Kodak and Dupont.
+His work has been awarded multiple national Clios, Addys, NAB Golden and Silver Microphones, three Golden Eagles from Cannes, and Gold Medals for Best of Show and Best Use of Music at the New York Film and Television Festival.